 Oklahoma approves 5-years, $25 million for Lincoln Riley

-The 34-year-old Riley was one of the highest-paid assistant coaches in the nation before being promoted to head coach after Bob Stoops’ abrupt retirement.
-Shortly after becoming head coach, the board approved a deal for him that started at $3.1 million.
-He led the Sooners to the Big 12 title, a spot in the College Football Playoff and a No. 3 final ranking while coaching Heisman Trophy-winning quarterback Baker Mayfield.
+The 34-year-old Riley was one of the highest-paid assistant coaches in the nation before being named head coach last summer after Bob Stoops’ abrupt retirement.
+Shortly after his promotion, the board approved a deal for Riley that started at $3.1 million.
+He delivered the goods in his first year as a head coach at any level, leading the Sooners to the Big 12 title, a spot in the College Football Playoff and a No. 3 final ranking while coaching Heisman Trophy-winning quarterback Baker Mayfield.

+Now, Oklahoma has made a significant commitment to keeping one of the rising stars in college coaching in place.

+”Coach Riley has handled the whole transition and leading, I think, in a very special way,” athletic director Joe Castiglione said.

 The biggest jump came in his supplemental income, which increased from $2.475 million to $3.475 million and is set to increase by $100,000 per year.
 He has an annual retention benefit of $500,000.